2.1 Maximizing Profit and Decisions

 |Alternative #1||Alternative #2||Difference (#2 – #1)|

 I’ll repeat that the difference in revenue and costs between the two alternatives is what leads to the decision.
-You could complete this analysis even if you only knew what was in the far right column.
+You could complete this analysis even if you could only see the far right column.
 In the interest of ensuring I do not miss something that differs between alternatives, I usually complete the whole table.
 Completing the whole table is sometimes called total cost analysis instead of relevant cost analysis because it can include irrelevant rows that do not differ between alternatives.
 In this

 Relevant cost analysis, as a way of evaluating different alternatives and making decisions, is very flexible.
-It allows one to make good profit maximization decisions in almost every setting imaginable.
+It allows one to make good profit maximization decisions in an enormous variety of settings.
 Over time, though, a few common flavors of this analysis keep coming up.
 These are what I call traditional relevant cost analysis

 2.3 Traditional Relevant Cost Analysis Decisions